 3. The Rural and Northern Immigration Pilot

 Seeing as social workers are in-demand in both Manitoba and Saskatchewan you may be eligible to immigrate to Canada through the Rural and Northern Immigration Pilot (RNIP).
-There are 11 participating communities currently participating in the pilot program, of which three are in Manitoba and Saskatchewan, namely Brandon, Altona/Rhineland and Moose Jaw.
+There are 11 participating communities currently participating in the pilot program, of which three are in Manitoba and Saskatchewan, namely Brandon, Altona/Rhineland, and Moose Jaw.
 You will need a valid job offer in one of the participating communities to be considered eligible to apply for Canadian permanent residency through the RNIP.

 4. The Atlantic Immigration Pilot

-The Atlantic Immigration Pilot allows intermediate to highly and semi-skilled foreign workers move to Canada’s Atlantic provinces and seeing as social workers are in high need in 3 out of the 4 Atlantic provinces, you may be eligible to apply if you have a valid job offer for at least 1 year.
+The Atlantic Immigration Pilot allows intermediate to highly and semi-skilled foreign workers to move to Canada’s Atlantic provinces and seeing as social workers are in high need in 3 out of the 4 Atlantic provinces, you may be eligible to apply if you have a valid job offer for at least 1 year.